Hyphaene compressa: Socioeconomic importance

 The presence of the doum palm has increased living standards in rural communities in which the fruit, leaves and stems are monetarily valuable.
 Weaved products are sold and traded at local and international markets where extreme specificity of skill and craftsmanship can be seen.
 Subsequently, the marketing and distribution of thatched products creates a niche that requires retailers, wholesales and of course local manufacturers that understand the changing local market.
 For example, in Turkana, a women's co-operative society has emerged to handle the sales of crafts.
-Although doum palm has created a source of income for local peoples, it is important to note that its economy is not stable or uniform throughout the region.
+Although doum palm has created a source of income for local peoples, its economy is not stable or uniform throughout the region.
 Availability to Hyphaene compressa, ability to effectively use its product and skills of the regional people are all limiting factors.

 Conservation

 Due to the high importance of doum palm, poaching of its leaves in protected National Forests has become an issue.
 There has been evidence since the 1990s of overexploitation of the trees resources.
 Improper sap collection practices kill palm trees, and lack of knowledge on how to perform extraction is limiting the palm's longevity.
 Hyphaene compressa is in the process of being domesticated in some regions in Africa.
 Conservation laws to protect the tree from being overexploited have also been locally established as to ensure there is a lasting abundance of the doum palm.